 5. Conclusions

-DNNs processing introduce not only a major computational complexity but also continuously growing memory throughput requirements.
-Memory systems has a crucial impact on DNN processing performance, and thereby it is essential to accurately model them when exploring various DNN architectures and system configurations in simulation environments.
+DNN processing introduces not only major computational complexity but also continuously growing memory throughput requirements.
+Memory systems have a crucial impact on DNN processing performance, and thus it is essential to accurately model them when exploring various DNN architectures and system configurations in simulation environments.
 In this paper we introduce DRAMA, an open-source simulation environment for deep neural network memory systems.
-DRAMA extends the SCALE-Sim simulator with detailed, accurate and extensive simulation environment of the memory system.
-DRAMA models DRAM channels, DIMMs, ranks, banks and related timing parameters accurately.
-In addition, it provides a comprehensive range of configuration parameters which can help examining memory system architectural tradeoffs.
+DRAMA extends the SCALE-Sim simulator with detailed, accurate and extensive simulation of the memory system.
+DRAMA accurately models DRAM channels, DIMMs, ranks, banks and related timing parameters.
+In addition, it provides a comprehensive range of configuration parameters, which can help in examining memory system architectural tradeoffs.
 DRAMA can run either as an extension to SCALE-Sim or as a standalone simulator.
-We have demonstrated DRAMA’s capabilities on four representative convolution layers from ResNet-18 where we examined the DRAM bandwidth, number of channels and bank mapping on the SA performance and memory system throughput.
+We have demonstrated DRAMA’s capabilities on four representative convolution layers from ResNet-18, where we examined the effects of DRAM bandwidth, number of channels and bank mapping on SA performance and memory system throughput.

-Author Contributions: Conceptualization, F.G.; methodology, F.G.; software, O.S. and R.L.-A.; validation, F.G., O.S. and R.L.-A.; formal analysis, F.G., O.S. and R.L.-A.; investigation, F.G.; resources, F.G.; data curation, F.G.; writing—original draft preparation, F.G.; writing—review and editing, F.G.; visualization, F.G.
-O.S. and R.L.-A..
-All authors have read and agreed to the published version of the manuscript.
+Author Contributions: Conceptualization, F.G.; methodology, F.G.; software, O.S. and R.L.-A.; validation, F.G., O.S. and R.L.-A.; formal analysis, F.G., O.S. and R.L.-A.; investigation, F.G.; resources, F.G.; data curation, F.G.; writing – original draft preparation, F.G.; writing – review and editing, F.G.; visualization, F.G.
+O.S. and R.L.-A. All authors have read and agreed to the published version of the manuscript.

 Funding: This research received no external funding.